Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts

 Annuities and Life Insurance Policies

-You can absolutely name a spouse, a child or other individuals as beneficiaries under these types of contracts.
+You can absolutely name a spouse, a child or other individuals as beneficiaries under these types of contracts with insurance providers.
 All proceeds are paid tax-free to the beneficiary and, in addition, there are no probate fees charged to these assets.

 All insurance products permit beneficiary designations.
-Sun Life also has accumulation annuities (or insurance GICs) and there are also segregated fund contracts as an alternative to mutual funds.
+Sun Life in particular also has accumulation annuities (or insurance GICs) and there are also segregated fund contracts as an alternative to mutual funds.
 I believe all investors are best advised to understand the products they are investing in before they buy them – do you own due diligence.

 Needless to say there is a lot to consider when it comes to naming beneficiaries for TFSAs, RRSPs, RRIFs in particular.
 I’m really just scratching the surface here since I did not tackle all accounts or possibilities, let alone some provincial nuances (i.e., rules in Quebec).
 I do hope though this post offered some perspectives and guidance to consider for your situation.